 13. Work as an Au Pair

 If you love children, this is the perfect gig for you.
 It’s a bonus if you speak a second language or want to develop your skills in a second language.
 As an Au pair you’ll live with a host family in a foreign country, look after the children, and receive a small salary for your efforts.
-It’s a great way to experience life in a different country, however your free time will be extremely limited.
+It’s a great way to experience life in a different country, however, your free time will be extremely limited.

-12. Teach Yoga, Dancing or Anything really!
+12. Teach Yoga or Pilates

-Lets get back to basics – one of the most popular jobs for travellers is pretty easy to come by.
+Let’s get back to basics – one of the most popular jobs for travellers is pretty easy to come by.
 So long as you have the working visas required, you are almost guaranteed to find a job in a bar somewhere.
-Leaving home with previous experience will of course help but is by no means necessary!
+Leaving home with previous experience will, of course, help but is by no means necessary!

 10. Become a Surf or Ski instructor